bschulz81/AcceleratedLinearAlgebra/README.md

 Fixed a bug in the Strassen and Winograd algorithm for a case of rectangular matrices.

+fixed the assign operator of expressions to ensure that the result of an expression is always located at the place where the other operands are

 ### 30.07.2026 13:48 o'clock
 Cleaned the header files from unnecessary includes separated two  large headers into declarations *h and implementation *hpp